-As is custom (starting last year), my year-end navel gazing series ends with my resolutions for the new year, a little delayed because my iPad keyboard died while I was on the road.
+As is now custom, my year-end navel gazing series ends with my resolutions for the new year.

 The eternal, nebulous, unquantifiable